AJ-N/node-red-contrib-aws-qldb/README.md

 AWS QLDB nodes for `node-red`.
 Currently only `insert-rows` is implemented as a proof-of-concept.

+## Example Use Cases

+* Write only insertions to AWS QLDB (audit logs, metadata hashing, etc.)

 ## Using (with node-red)

+Install via CLI (or use the pallette manager and search for `node-red-contrib-aws-qldb`)

 ```bash
 npm i node-red-contrib-aws-qldb
 ```

+## Inputs / Outputs

+### Insert Node

+The insert node will take whatever is on `msg.payload` and attempt to insert it into the AWS QLDB you have defined.
+It will accept a plain object or an array of objects.

+It will return a list of document IDs if successful.

 ## Getting Started